Rural Experience Program Guidelines

 7.6.6 Initiate a Rural Experience Program network for the professional and social dialogue of all teachers on a rural experience.

 9.1 Teachers participating in the program will be provided with possible accommodation options by the rural experience principal.
-However a teacher is ultimately responsible for the accommodation they agree to occupy.
+However the teacher is ultimately responsible for the accommodation they agree to occupy.

 9.2 Teachers participating in the program may rent a property at market value through the Teacher Housing Authority (if available) or other avenues as desired.